Here’s what crypto asset service providers need to know about the proposed Transfer of Funds Regulation (TFR) in 2023.

 What does this mean for CASPs?

 The new rules will require CASPs to perform a KYC-check on the source and beneficiary of the funds for crypto transactions.
 This information must be made available to competent authorities if an investigation is conducted.
 In addition, crypto transfers above €1000 between exchanges and unhosted wallets owned by an individual will need to be reported to the national authorities.
 Crypto peer-to-peer wallets that are not hosted by a provider will not be subject to these rules.

-When will the agreement come into effect?
+When will the Travel Rule come into effect?